 The School of Music hosts over 200 events each year, with most held in the beautiful Sandra G. Powell Recital Hall or the James R. Cox Auditorium.
 The events feature extremely talented students in recitals and various large and chamber ensembles, as well as our world-class faculty and guest artists and lecturers.
 Unless otherwise noted, all events are free and open to the public.
 View more event information and details by visiting music.utk.edu/events.

-The Student Union serves as a living room for campus and a central location for many of the offices that students use regularly including the Center for Career Development, Center for Leadership and Service, the Center for Student Engagement, the Office of the Dean of Students, the Office of Sorority and Fraternity Life, and the Student Government Association.
-The Student Union facility offers a variety of services including the VolShop, VolBooks, VolSnacks, and VolTech stores; eight campus dining retail outlets, UCopy, a game room and a U.S. Post Office.
+The Student Union serves as a living room for campus bringing students, staff, faculty, and guests together to build community.
+Hosting 6,000+ meetings and events a year, it is the primary location for student organization gatherings.
+The second and third floors offer relaxing and non-traditional study spaces and a commuter and off-campus student lounge on the G3 level near VolBooks, caters to students looking for a spot between classes to warm up their lunches.
+Many Student Life offices are in the Union, Jones Center for Leadership and Service, the Center for Student Engagement, the Office of the Dean of Students, the Office of Sorority and Fraternity Life, and the Student Government Association.
+There are also a number of tenants offering a variety of services including the VolShop, VolBooks, VolSnacks, and VolTech stores; eight campus dining retail outlets, UCopy, a game room, and a contract U.S. Post Office.

-Works to advance the university and enrich the lives of students by engaging alumni and friends.
-The UT Office of Advancement includes the Office of Alumni Affairs, Office of Annual Giving, Office of Stewardship and Donor Relations, Office of Advancement Communications, and the Office of Corporate & Foundation Engagement.
-The Office of Advancement works to enhance UT’s reputation, amplify engagement of alumni and friends, increase philanthropic support, enrich the donor experience, strengthen student engagement, and ensure data quality.
-Programs and services include alumni chapters, young alumni programming, career services, special interest and diversity councils, alumni awards, Student Alumni Associates, scholarships, Big Orange Give, I Heart UT Week, VOLstarter, and more.
-Sponsors Student Alumni Associates and Senior Impact.
+The Office of Advancement exists to advance the university and enrich the lives of students by engaging alumni and friends.
+The division includes Alumni Relations, Annual Giving, Gift Planning, Communications and Donor Experience, and Development operations centrally and in each of the academic units.
+The Office of Advancement works to enhance UT’s reputation, amplify engagement of alumni and friends, increase philanthropic support, enrich the donor experience, strengthen student engagement, and ensure the data quality of alumni and donors.
+Learn more about programs, services, and initiatives at alumni.ukt.edu and giving.utk.edu.